RathodAnilT/PHP-Tutorial/README.md

 ## PHP Conditional Statements
 - Very often when you write code, you want to perform different actions for different conditions.
 You can use conditional statements in your code to do this.
 - In PHP we have the following conditional statements:
+- if statement - executes some code if one condition is true